garrettogrady/beaconatorAPI/README.md

 ```

 ## The Goal:
 Create a base boilerplate dashboard app, with separate GUI and API server processes.
-Quick development of RESTful Resource api endpoints, out the box auth for both API and GUI, and realtime frontend communication.
+Quick development of RESTful Resource api endpoints, out the box auth for the GUI, and realtime frontend communication.

 ## The Stack:
 **Node.js** - Because it's fast, easy to get started, and Javscript is awesome.